 Kernodle New Play Award

 The University of Arkansas Department of Theatre administers the Kernodle New Play Award, a national playwriting competition named in honor of George R. Kernodle, beloved U of A theatre professor and author of Invitation to the Theatre.
 The award recognizes full-length plays that invite the audience’s imagination and are inherently theatrical.
-The Award is given annually with submissions accepted in late Fall.
+The Award is given annually with submissions accepted between Nov 1-Dec.
+16.

 Congratulations to the 2024 Kernodle New Play Award Winner Mathilde Dratwa for her play Dirty Laundry! >Read the Press Release.